WITC Payment Information & Deadlines

 Note that when registering for classes you are encouraged to have anticipated financial aid, a Payment Plan in place, or an agency authorization on file.
 Please review the Tuition and Fee Payment Policy to determine the deadline when financial aid, a payment plan or an agency authorization needs to be in place.
 Failure to do so by the deadline dates may cause you to be dropped from your classes.

-Option 1: Payment PlanA payment plan allows you to make 3 installments on a qualifying tuition balance of $300 or more and must be completed by August 4, 2014.
-Payments are due August 28, September 11, and September 25, 2014.
+Option 1: Payment PlanA payment plan allows you to make 2 installments on a qualifying tuition balance of $300 or more and must be completed by May 30, 2017.
+The Payment Plan is considered a loan with installments due June 21, and July 19, 2017.

 Read "How to sign up for a payment plan"